BassamS/git-exercici/README.md

-# git exercici per a IT Academy.
+# Git exercici per a IT Academy.